Thomas Wrigley

+Life

-Born on 27 June 1808 close to his father's Bridge Hall Paper Mills, Thomas Wrigley inherited the business in 1846.
+Born on 27 June 1808 close to the Bridge Hall Paper Mills, he was the son of the Bury businessman James Wrigley (1781–1846).
+His father leased the Mills in 1810, on the death of the previous tenant Thomas Crompton.
+He ran the business with his brother Francis (1785–1837).

+Thomas Wrigley inherited the business in 1846, on his father's death.
 According to Edward Morris, he was "largely responsible for making Bury one of the greatest paper-making centres in the world".

 Wrigley was a Liberal in his political views and favoured both compulsory education and free trade.
 He was a supporter of Manchester Grammar School and Owens College, Manchester.

 Wrigley, who was a Unitarian, served as High Sheriff of Lancashire in 1872.

 At his death in 1880, Wrigley left his paper mills, cotton mill and over £1.1 million to be shared between his three sons, while his small estate in Bury, along with the house there and a holiday house at Windermere, were left to his daughter.
 In 1897, his family donated his collection of paintings, porcelain and other artworks to form a purpose-built art gallery for the people of Bury.